 Frequently Asked Questions

-• Because the card and its reading can be referred back to all year and in some cases for the life of a marriage, these special-occasion tarot card readings are cards that keep on giving, as opposed to being shoved into a drawer or thrown into the recycling bin and never seen again or thought about.Birthday, wedding, anniversary reading, $10:
+• Birthday, wedding, anniversary reading: Because this one-card reading can be referred back to all year and often much longer, special-occasion tarot “cards” keep on giving, as opposed to being shoved into a drawer or thrown into the recycling bin and never seen again or thought about.

-This draw looks at the year ahead, month by month, using a 13-card draw.
+• New Year’s reading: This draw looks at the year ahead, month by month, using a 13-card draw.

-Do readings have to be done in person?You don’t have to be sitting in front of me to have your cards read.
-If you can’t visit me, I tune in the same way I would if you were here, but I draw the cards for you, then type out and email your reading.
+You don’t have to be sitting in front of me to have your cards read.
+If you can’t visit me, I “tune in” the same way I would if you were here.
+The difference is that I draw the cards for you, then type out and email your reading.

-Traditional tarot tends to stick to the “book definition” of the cards, although of course the reader’s intuition affects her interpretation just as it does while reading non-traditionally.
-But the way I was taught to read cards was to notice what my eye is first and most drawn to, and to give that a weight at least equal to the traditional interpretation of the particular card.
+Traditional tarot tends to stick to the “book definition” of the cards, although the reader’s intuition (and perspective) affects the interpretation just as it does while reading non-traditionally.
+Cheryl taught me to read cards by noticing what my eye is first and most drawn to, and to give that a weight at least equal to the traditional interpretation of the particular card.
 Thus the same card may have a different meaning or focus each time it is read.
 The reader’s intuition is given as much weight as the “book” definition of the card.
 Sometimes even more.

 If I’m doing my job right, I tell you what the card says (as opposed to what I think, which is often quite different).

 Tarot card readers don’t know anything you don’t know and they are not fortune-tellers.
 They have no special powers, they cannot read your mind, they don’t know your secrets and are not above any of the problems of life.
-Tarot readers are only people who have practised translating into words what the cards show in pictures.
+Tarot readers are only people who have practised translating into words what the cards suggest in pictures.
 The cards tell a story.
 Intuition helps relate it to you and your life.